List of 40 Famous Forests in India to visit

 The chief portion of the forest is on a hilly plateau of the Western Ghats at an elevation of 2000 m.
 Anamudi, the highest peak in South India, is inside this park.

-Eravikulam National Park Kerala is divided into forest, shrubland, and grassland.
+Eravikulam National Park, Kerala, is divided into forest, shrubland, and grassland.
 The antibacterial plant Eupatorium glandulosum, also known as Common boneset, is found here.

-Other plant species are Actinodaphne bourdilloni, Syzygium densiflorum, Microtropis ramiflora, Pittosporum tetraspermum, Sysygium aronottianum, Tripogon bromoides RothChrysopogon Zelanieus, Eupatorium adenophorum, Strobilanthus Kunthianus (Neela Kurinji), Eulalia phaeothrix, Arundinella fuscata, Cyanotis Species etc.
+Other plant species are Actinodaphne bourdilloni, Syzygium densiflorum, Microtropis ramiflora, Pittosporum tetraspermum, Syzygium aronottianum, Tripogon bromoides, Chrysopogon Zelanieus, Eupatorium adenophorum, Strobilanthus Kunthianus (Neela Kurinji), Eulalia phaeothrix, Arundinella fuscata, Cyanotis Species, etc.

 Eravikulam National Park